 sudo apt-get install unclutter

-14. Install the Apache web server package using the command below.
+15. Install the Apache web server package.
 We’ll need it for hosting a custom webpage to display both the Google Calendar and weather forecast.

 sudo apt-get install apache2 -y

-15. Change ownership on the /var/www/html folder so that the default pi user account has write permissions.
-This will allow you to create a .html file in the directory for the webpage we’ll be creating.
+16. Change ownership on the /var/www/html folder by using the shown command so that the default pi user account has write permissions.
+This will allow you to edit the index.html file in the directory for the calendar webpage.

 sudo chown -R pi /var/www/html

-Note: If you need additional help with creating or editing file/folder permissions, please refer to this site for additonal information. https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md
+Note: If you need additional help with creating or editing file/folder permissions, please refer to this site for additional information. https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md

-16. Browse to the /var/www/html directory by using the File Manager.
-Right-click in the folder, go to Create New… then select Empty File.
+17. Browse to the /var/www/html directory by using the File Manager.
+File Manager can be accessed from the task bar.

 Description: This is the embedded calendar code from Google.
 It can be obtained from your Google Calendar settings page.
 The width and height options can be changed depending on your monitor size and display options.

 Description: This is the embedded code for the weather.
-I got it from forecast.io, which has very nice weather information you can embed on websites.
-You’ll want to customise the coordinates and location name, depending on where you live.
+I got it from https://blog.darksky.net/forecast-embeds, which has very nice weather information you can embed on websites.
+You’ll want to customize the coordinates and location name, depending on where you live.
 Please be sure to use valid coordinates for your location or the weather data will not display.

 Coordinates must be obtained from the National Weather Service at www.weather.gov, if you are from the United States.
 I believe this is because forecast.io pulls its weather data from them.
 If you search for your location, the appropriate coordinates should display for you under where it says “Current Conditions at”.